 Gaming comes with substantial startup costs, whether you’re gaming as a hobby or trying to turn it into a side gig or even a career.
 That said, there are plenty of ways to save money on the costs of gaming.

 If you enjoy gaming, you may have thought about turning it into a side gig or even a career at some point.
-If you’re interested in following this path, you might be curious about what it takes to become a professional gamer in 2021.
+If you’re interested in following this path, you might be curious about what it takes to become a professional gamer.

 A gaming career can take different routes, including streaming, competing in esports and working behind the scenes in the general industry.
 This last year, streaming proved especially popular.